-- 31. The reporting organization has adhered to all legislative requirements respecting the entering into of financial transactions, including those pertaining to accounts payable at year end, and all such transactions have been accurately recorded in accordance with, and as appropriate, within the authorized limits of Appropriation Acts and other governing statutes. - 32.
-All specified purpose accounts, other liabilities and unmatured debt: - a. originated under the authority of appropriate legislation; and - b. represent financial obligations to organizations and individuals outside the Government of Canada as an accounting entity. - 33.
-All unpaid accounts relating to annually lapsing and non-lapsing budgetary appropriations and annually lapsing non-budgetary appropriations on which Parliament has imposed an annual ceiling have been recorded as payables. - 34.
+- 33. The reporting organization has adhered to all legislative requirements respecting the entering into of financial transactions, including those pertaining to accounts payable at year end, and all such transactions have been accurately recorded in accordance with, and as appropriate, within the authorized limits of Appropriation Acts and other governing statutes. - 34.
+All specified purpose accounts, other liabilities and unmatured debt: - a. originated under the authority of appropriate legislation; and - b. represent financial obligations to organizations and individuals outside the Government of Canada as an accounting entity. - 35.
+All unpaid accounts relating to annually lapsing and non-lapsing budgetary appropriations and annually lapsing non-budgetary appropriations on which Parliament has imposed an annual ceiling have been recorded as payables. - 36.
 The reporting organization has engaged in activities involving derivative financial instruments during the year.
 Management's objectives with respect to derivative financial instruments are: [list management objectives here].
 The financial records reflect all transactions involving derivative financial instruments, all embedded derivative financial instruments have been identified and the assumptions and methodologies used in the valuation models applied to derivative financial instruments are reasonable.
 The terms of transactions involving derivative financial instruments include: [list terms here].
 All transactions involving derivative financial instruments have been conducted at arm's length and at fair values.
 The reporting organization has not entered into any side agreements associated with any derivative financial instruments (except for, [state exceptions, if any]).
 The reporting organization has not entered into any written options (except for, [state exceptions, if any]).
-The reporting organization has complied with the documentation requirements required under [include the appropriate financial reporting framework] for hedge accounting, if applicable. - 35.
-Significant assumptions used by the reporting organization in making accounting estimates, including fair value accounting estimates, are reasonable and have been consistently applied. - 36.
-For recorded or disclosed amounts in the financial information that incorporate fair value measurements, we confirm that: - a. the measurement methods are appropriate and consistently applied; - b. the significant assumptions used in determining fair value measurements represent our best estimates, are reasonable and have been consistently applied; - no subsequent event requires adjustment to the accounting estimates and disclosures included in the financial information; - d. the significant assumptions used in determining fair value measurements are consistent with the reporting organization's planned courses of action.
-We have no plans or intentions that have not been disclosed to you, which may materially affect the recorded or disclosed fair values of assets or liabilities; and - e. disclosures are complete and appropriate under the stated accounting policies of the reporting organization.
-Significant estimates and measurement uncertainties known to management have been appropriately disclosed. - 37.
+The reporting organization has not entered into any written appropriate financial reporting framework] for hedge accounting, if applicable. - 37.
+The reporting organization is responsible for significant estimates and judgments related to the financial information for inclusion in the Public Accounts of Canada and in the audited consolidated financial statements of the Government of Canada.
+Significant estimates and judgments and their underlying assumptions, methods, procedures, and the source and reliability of supporting data are reasonable, based on applicable requirements of [include the appropriate financial reporting framework], and appropriately disclosed in the CC Forms.
+The procedures and methods used in developing assumptions, estimates, and judgments are appropriate and have been consistently applied in the periods presented. - 38.
+For recorded or disclosed amounts in the financial information that incorporate fair value measurements, we confirm that: - a. the measurement methods are appropriate and consistently applied; - b. the significant assumptions used in determining fair value measurements represent our best estimates, are reasonable and have been consistently applied; - c. no subsequent event requires adjustment to the accounting estimates and disclosures included in the financial information; - d. the significant assumptions used in determining fair value measurements are consistent with the reporting organization's planned courses of action.
+We have no plans or intentions that have not been disclosed to you, which may materially affect the recorded or disclosed fair values of assets or liabilities; and - e. disclosures of significant assumptions are complete and appropriate under the stated accounting policies of the reporting organization.
+Significant estimates and measurement uncertainties known to management have been appropriately disclosed. - 39.
 Complete and appropriate disclosures required related to fair values have been reported to the Deputy Receiver General on the appropriate CC forms.

-Note: Representation Numbers 34 to 37 are mandatory for all reporting organizations.
+Note: Representation Numbers 36 to 39 are mandatory for all reporting organizations.